Charles-Delannoy/rails-templates/README.md

 # Rails Templates

-Quickly generate a rails app with a default configuration, inpired by Le Wagon Templates using [Rails Templates](http://guides.rubyonrails.org/rails_application_templates.html).
+Quickly generate a rails app with a default configuration, 👉 Inpired by Le Wagon Templates,
+👉 Customized by Charles-Delannoy, using [Rails Templates](http://guides.rubyonrails.org/rails_application_templates.html).